ucsb-cs156/OLD-website-originial-repo/_topics/node_windows.md

 For users who are looking to use Node with packages installed from package managers (such as `apt-get` for Ubuntu/Debian) and use the  full suite of UNIX commands, we recommend using Windows Subsystem for Linux (WSL).

-First, install WSL using the instructions here: [Windows: WSL](/topics/wsl/).
+First, install WSL using the instructions here: [Windows: WSL](/topics/windows_wsl/).
 This guide assumes that you have installed a Debian-based Linux distribution (like Ubuntu).

-Next, remove all previous versions of Node that you may have installed in WSL by running this command:
+Next, remove all previous versions of Node that you may have installed through `apt` in WSL by running this command:
 ```
 sudo apt-get purge --auto-remove nodejs
 ```